 802.1x with EAP-TLS provides mutual authenticaton of the RPD and the Authentication server.
 The RPD MUST use EAP-TLS per [RFC 5216] with certificates issued from the DOCSIS PKI managed by CableLabs (see Annex E).
 The CableLabs Root CA certificate is installed in the Authentication server and RPD as a trust anchor for validating received certificates.
 The RPD Certificate and its private key, along with the issuing intermediate Device CA certificate are installed in the RPD.
-The Authentication Server Certificate and its private key, along with the issuing intermediate Device CA certificate Service Provider CA certificate, are installed on the Authentication server.
+The Authentication Server Certificate and its private key, along with the issuing with the issuing the server is private key.

+intermediate Service Provider CA certificate, are installed on the Authentication server.
 During the EAP-TLS message exchange, the RPD and Authentication server will send their device/server certificates and the issuing intermediate CA certificate to each other to be validated against the root CA trust anchor certificate.
 The RPD and Authentication server MUST use the "Basic Path Validation" procedure defined in [RFC 5280] for validating received certificates.